Our phonics training course includes FREE 12 month licence to the

 Disturbingly, intervention for the weaker or slower-to-learn children is still dominated on an international scale by the prevalence of the multi-cueing intervention programmes which are institutionally so well-entrenched particularly Reading Recovery (a whole language intervention programme developed in a whole language era by Marie Clay in the 1970s).
 Further, publishers in England and internationally persist with the Reading Recovery ‘Book Bands’ system for levelling children’s reading scheme books despite all the official changes to guidance in England including a clear steer to provide beginners with cumulative, decodable reading books and not reading books based on predictable and repetitive text that invariably include alphabetic code content beyond the children’s current knowledge.
 Is this really an acceptable state of affairs?

-People following this course are urged to detach consciously from the politics, educational philosophies, pressure, personal experiences and preferences which may unduly influence them – and to keep focused on the underlying principles of ‘objectivity’ and ‘effectiveness’ to continue the journey of wanting to be the best and most successful teachers.
+People following this Phonics Training Course are urged to detach consciously from the politics, educational philosophies, pressure, personal experiences and preferences which may unduly influence them – and to keep focused on the underlying principles of ‘objectivity’ and ‘effectiveness’ to continue the journey of wanting to be the best and most successful teachers.

 Module Thirteen describes the Phonics International programme and Module Fourteen describes the Oxford Reading Tree Floppy’s Phonics Sounds and Letters programme.
 These two Modules can be accessed at any time because course participants may need the information provided for their immediate teaching purposes.